Space Systems and Technology Leadership

 TITLE: Assistant Division Head, Space Systems and Technology

-Dr. Gregory D. Berthiaume is an Assistant Head of the Space Systems and Technology Division at MIT Lincoln Laboratory.
+Gregory D. Berthiaume is an assistant head of the Space Systems and Technology Division at MIT Lincoln Laboratory.
 He has responsibility for research and development of advanced space systems that provide resilient and reliable access to space-based capabilities for the U.S. government.

-Previously, he was the Leader of the Space Systems Analysis and Test Group and before that Leader of the Applied Space Systems Group.
+Previously, he was the leader of the Space Systems Analysis and Test Group and before that leader of the Applied Space Systems Group.
 He has served as the NASA strategic development lead for Lincoln Laboratory, interfacing with NASA scientists to explore how the Laboratory’s technology efforts can help meet NASA’s needs.
-During his career at Lincoln Laboratory, Dr, Berthiaume has led the innovation of novel sensors and systems to improve space-based environmental monitoring systems and directed the instrument development for the Transiting Exoplanet Survey Satellite (TESS) program funded by the National Aeronautics and Space Administration (NASA) and directed by the MIT Kavli Institute for Astrophysics and Space Research.
+During his career at Lincoln Laboratory, Berthiaume has led the innovation of novel sensors and systems to improve space-based environmental monitoring systems and directed the instrument development for the Transiting Exoplanet Survey Satellite (TESS) program funded by NASA and directed by the MIT Kavli Institute for Astrophysics and Space Research.

 TITLE: Assistant Division Head, Space Systems and Technology